fayyazHQ/Text-To-Speech/readme.md

 ## Disclaimer and Project Status

 This project uses the gTTS library, which is an independent Python library interfacing with Google Translate's text-to-speech API.
 It is not affiliated with Google or Google Cloud services.
 For detailed documentation, see the official gTTS docs [here](https://pypi.org/project/gTTS/).

-Please note this is an ongoing project.
-I plan to continue editing and improving the codebase over time to enhance features and functionality.